Family Encyclopedia >> Food

 - 2 garlic cloves, roughly chopped

-- the juice of a lemon
+- Juice of 1 lemon

-- a pinch of salt and a pinch of pepper
+- Pinch of salt and pepper

-- a small handful of roughly chopped hazelnuts
+- Small handful of roughly chopped hazelnuts

 How to

-6. Place the mixture in a bowl.
+6. Transfer to a bowl.

 Result